Conditions That May Qualify for Social Security Disability

 What Are “Episodes of Decompensation”?

-Episodes of Decompensation are times when the claimant has difficulties in performing activities of daily living, maintaining social relationships, or maintaining concentration, persistence, or pace.
-If a claimant has frequent, sustained, or extended periods of decompensation, then he or she may qualify for disability.
+Episodes of Decompensation are times when the claimant has difficulties performing activities of daily living, maintaining social relationships, or maintaining concentration, persistence, or pace.
+If a claimant has frequent, sustained, or extended periods of decompensation, they may qualify for disability.

 How Does Special Education and Difficulty in School Relate to Getting Disability?

-School records can demonstrate limited ability to learn or perform job tasks, and may, therefore, be important for adults claiming disability, even where the claimant is primarily alleging physical impairments.
+School records can demonstrate limited ability to learn or perform job tasks and may, therefore, be necessary for adults claiming disability, even where the claimant is primarily alleging physical impairments.